Marinavouk/Marinavouk/README.md

 <h1 align="center">Hi 👋, I'm Marina</h1>
 <h3 align="center">I am currently studying at Forsbergs Skola.
 My journey in game programming began in August 2023.
 Below, you can view my repositories where you can see my work and progress in game development.</h3>

-- 🔭 Working on a Group Project in Unreal Engine
+- 🔭 Working on a 2D personal project in Unity Engine alongside my studies

 - 🌱 I’m currently learning **NetWorking and more about Unity Engine in combination**